wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 2. For birthdate, make up an adult year: 2023 - 22 = 2001

    PROTIP: Write it down for account recovery, such as in a 1Password entry.
-   Also write down the date you created the account.
+   Also write down the date you created the account in a calendar entry when you'll switch accounts.

 3. You'll need a phone number for multi-factor Authentication.

-   PROTIP: Give Googgle Voice the cell number that you've been giving out to people.
+   PROTIP: Microsoft does not accept VOIP number such as those from Googgle Voice.
-   Then get a new phone number from your cell carrier (Verizon, ATT, etc.).
+   They require a cell number from a cell carrier (Verizon, ATT, etc.).
-   In Google Voice have that new number ring when someone calls you at your original number.
-   Give that new number only to Microsoft.
-   This enables you to transfer that new number to someone else without making your friends wonder where you went.

-   PROTIP: It's best security that for 3FA you use someone else's phone.
-   But as my wife will tell you this can get annoying if you work while she's sleeping with her phone next to her.

-4. Get a debit or credit card number.
+4. Provide credit card number.

-   BIG PROTIP: Avoid using a personal credit card which can keep charging your card without your approval of specific charges.
-   Amazon and Microsoft do not provide anyone you can actually talk to about charges.
-   And cancelling your credit card will negatively affect your credit scrore, which results in you paying higher interest rates.

-   So get a <strong>pre-paid debit card</strong> to pay for cloud usage.
-   Such cards only lets you spend the money you load onto the card.
-   <a target="_blank" href="https://www.bluebird.com/">Bluebird</a> VISA card (by American Express)
+   BIG PROTIP: Microsoft no longer accepts debit cards such as from Walmart <a target="_blank" href="https://www.bluebird.com/">Bluebird</a> VISA card (by American Express).
-   takes no overdraft fee and no purchase fee.
-   Add money (recharge) free at Walmart customer service counters or via a connected checking account.

-   Unlike Movo, Bluebird does not have a $4.95 inactivity fee after three months without activity.

-5. Create a separate card sub-account for each cloud account.
+5. PROTIP: Create a separate card sub-account for each cloud account.

    <a name="SignUp"></a>